Cruise embarkation day – top tips for a smooth sail-away

 Rules can vary from cruise line to cruise line, but generally, you will not be allowed clothing irons and steam irons in your cabin.

-Some cruise lines also limit the amount of alcohol and drinks you are allowed in your suitcase.
+Some cruise lines also limit the amount of alcohol and drinks in your suitcase.
 Check your particular cruise line’s rules and regulations.

 8. What should we pre-book before we start our cruise